What is fanconi anaemia (FA)?

-However, not all patients with Fanconi anaemia have these characteristic congenital abnormalities.
+However, not all patients with FA have these characteristic congenital abnormalities.
 Typically the diagnosis is made during childhood but some patients may not present until adulthood.
-Some patients will be diagnosed when they present with signs and symptoms of bone marrow failure (aplastic anaemia), myelodysplastic syndrome (MDS), or leukaemia and some patients may have no signs or symptoms but be diagnosed because of a family history of Fanconi anaemia.
+Some patients will be diagnosed when they present with signs and symptoms of bone marrow failure (aplastic anaemia), myelodysplastic syndrome (MDS), or leukaemia; and some patients may have no signs or symptoms but be diagnosed because of a family history of FA.

 What causes Fanconi anaemia?

 FA is a genetic disease inherited in an autosomal recessive fashion.
 This means that an affected individual must inherit one defective gene from both their mother and father.

 Each parent is a “carrier”.
 It is thought that approximately one person in 500 in the general population is a carrier.
 Carriers are not affected by the disease.